LibertyDSNP/spec/pages/DSNP/Types/Reply.md

 # Reply Announcement

-A Reply Announcement is the same as a [Broadcast Announcement](../Types/Broadcast.md), but includes an `inReplyTo` field for noting it as a reply to a given [DSNP Announcement URI](../Identifiers.md#dsnp-announcement-uri).
+A Reply Announcement is the same as a [Broadcast Announcement](../Types/Broadcast.md), but includes an `inReplyTo` field for noting it as a reply to a given [DSNP Content URI](../Identifiers.md#dsnp-content-uri).

 ## Fields